pestrickland/homepage/content/posts/ergodox.md

 ---
 title: The ErgoDox keyboard
 summary: A summary of my experience of the ErgoDox keyboard
-tags:
+tags: ["Ergonomics","Keyboard"]
-- Ergonomics
-- Keyboard
 date: 2016-01-25
+showDate: true
-draft: true
+draft: false
 ---

 I built an [ErgoDox](https://deskthority.net/wiki/ErgoDox) keyboard in 2013 from a kit sold by [MassDrop](https://www.massdrop.com/).
 It was